Beeveelutions/Richard/README.md

 You can either control C to end the program or the program will auto terminate after 5 minutes.

+Known Issues:

+A lot of the logs are repeating, but this is due to the fact that the processes are all running in a localhost with three go routines for each client.
+This means they are sharing the global variables so each client recieves two pings for each request making it so the nodes are basically answering twice on a request instead of once.

 # Logs